ArcticSnow/TopoPyScale_Documentation/README.md

 3. run `mkdocs serve` to visualize the modification on your local machine

 4. open the URL: http://127.0.0.1:8000/ in your browser

+For customization of the theme, please use the documentation https://squidfunk.github.io/mkdocs-material/.
+All custom parameters are in the file `mkdocs.yml`